 A Hep B titer generally refers to a special test known as the Hepatitis B Surface Antibody test.
 The Hep B test is frequently used to check the blood for evidence of immunity to Hepatitis B. It is not a shot or vaccination and the analysis needs to be performed by a laboratory.
-If you need a Hep B titer and want to skip reading the rest of this, we would recommend ordering from Accesa Labs to get a great price on a Hep B titer:
+If you need a Hep B titer and want to skip reading the rest of this, we would recommend ordering from Accesa Labs.

 Infrequently, the Hep B titer can be used to refer to a less common test known as the Hepatitis B Surface Antigen test.
 This test is sometimes used to check for the presence of the Hepatitis B disease, something that is uncommon in the US and that is typically ordered under the direction of a medical provider.